raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 // Define a person data structure and its associated functions which you include
 // into the Scheme script.

-struct Person {
+/// A person who holds pies to throw. struct Person {
     pies: usize,
     dodge: f64,